-It is important that Gas Transmission pipeline operators review the changes to 49 CFR Parts 191 and 192 and adjust integrity programs as necessary to achieve continued regulatory compliance.
+About the PHMSA Gas Mega Rule & how it will affect the pipeline industry: It is important that Gas Transmission pipeline operators review the changes to 49 CFR Parts 191 and 192 and adjust integrity programs as necessary to achieve continued regulatory compliance.
 Gas Transmission operators should assess their readiness and align their current in-place integrity management programs and operating practices to meet PHMSA’s regulations, the deadline for process and procedures due July 1st, 2021.
 At a minimum, an operator should develop a “Mega Rule Response Plan” that includes four key focus areas outlined as follows

 PHMSA’s Mega Rule is now published and officially came into effect on July 1st, 2020, in which gas transmission operators should assess final rule readiness and begin preparing for the potential impact on in-place integrity management programs and operating practices.
 The key regulatory drivers behind PHMSA’s new ruling was in response to the following occurrences:

 - Incidents with significant consequences are still occurring within industry